ricardoquesada/bluepad32/.gitlab/issue_templates/Default.md

 E.g: v3.7.2

-## Bluepad32 Platform
+## Bluepad32 Platform and its version

-What Bluepad32 platform are you using?
+What Bluepad32 platform are you using? and which version ?

-Possible options:
+E.g:
-    - Arduino IDE
+    - Arduino IDE v2.1.0
-    - Arduino ESP-IDF
+    - Arduino ESP-IDF with ESP-IDF v4.4.4
     - Arduino + NINA
-    - CircuitPython + AirLift
+    - CircuitPython 8.0.0 + AirLift
     - Unijoysticle
     - MightyMiggy
     - Other (explain)

-## Platform version
+## Which controller

-Which Platform version?
+Which controller and its firmware version.
+E.g:

-E.g: Arduino IDE 2.1.0, or ESP-IDF v4.4.4, or CircuitPython 8.0.0, etc.
+Xbox Wireless model 1708 with Xbox firmware 5.15.1923

 ## OS